LumIT-Labs/open-securekos/README.rst

     * native encrypted persistence;
     * **kernel update** (**on a ISO9660 filesystem**, which is the best option for a live operating system because of its strength against data corruption and tampering);
-    * UEFI, with UEFI Secure Boot compatibility, with a real efi partition;
+    * UEFI boot with a real efi partition (this new release is not more Secure Boot compliant; this might change - again - for the next release);
     * user creation wizard upon the first boot.

      None of the existing ISO9660-based live operating systems except Open Secure-K OS provides a kernel update feature.